YourFavouriteOreo/AMP-ToDo/README.md

 If you are using a distribution that supports the apt-get command, simply running the setup.sh script would install all dependencies and run the application.

 However, if you are on Mac or Windows.
-Running under the assumption that you have Node, NPM and MongoDB installed please run the command below in the root folder to install all dependencies
+Running under the assumption that you have Node, NPM and MongoDB installed please run the command below in the root folder to install all dependencies and run the application
 ```
-npm run complete-install
+npm run complete-install-run
 ```
-Then run the next command in the root folder to run the application
+alternatively run the next command in the root folder to run the application if all dependencies have been installed
 ```
 npm run dev
 ```